Femijay-code/wireshark-network-analysis/README.md

 ## **Wireshark Network Analysis Projects**

-This repository contains three hands-on projects focused on analyzing different types of network traffic using Wireshark.
+This repository contains four hands-on projects focused on analyzing different types of network traffic using Wireshark.
 Each project demonstrates a specific protocol or technique and includes `.pcap` files, screenshots, and analysis notes.

 ### 📡 Wireshark Projects Included: